Will Smith and Chris Rock's relationship through the years

 This was a big year for Pinkett: she married Smith and was a key cast member in Scream 2, even though her character Maureen is killed off in a memorable sequence at the start of the sequel.

-To promote the film she was the guest on The Chris Rock Show, where they joked about how quickly Black characters last in horror films.
+To promote the film she guested on The Chris Rock Show, where they joked about how quickly Black characters get offed in horror films.
 Towards the end of the conversation a bell rings and Rock yells, “YES!
 YES!
 YES!”
 As a crew member walks onto the stage and hands Rock a bottle of champagne, the host explains to Pinkett – and everyone else – what’s going on.

 “You’re not going to believe this – Jada Pinkett, you win a bottle of champagne.
 You know why?
 Because you just did an interview without mentioning the name Will Smith.”
 Pinkett, on brand, screams.